ayanglab/YangLabGuide/README.md

 # <span id="top" style="color:#2E86C1 ">*A manual for new starters in our group [`ayanglab`](https://www.yanglab.fyi/)*</span>

-* `NOTE`
-  * this repo will be transferred to https://github.com/ayanglab in a near future

 <br>

 ## <span style="color:#2E86C1 ">*Table of Contents*</span>